 Faculty and students in the MIT Department of Mechanical Engineering (MechE) innovate, create, and study the world’s next technology challenges.
 Mechanical engineering is perhaps the broadest and most versatile of the engineering disciplines, and LGOs in the department have multiple focused areas to choose.
 From genetic engineering tools to cheetahs, the makers at MechE keep producing amazing things.

 LGO students completing the SM in Mechanical Engineering complete:

-- LGO Internship incorporating Mechanical Engineering and MBA content, resulting in a dual-degree thesis overseen by the student’s faculty advisor.
+- LGO Internship incorporating Mechanical Engineering and management content, resulting in a dual-degree thesis overseen by the student’s faculty advisor

 One of the more popular tracks, these courses help prepare students for leadership positions in manufacturing industries.
 Required courses are:

 - Two classes in manufacturing physics:

 - One other elective in the MIT School of Engineering on manufacturing, such as:

 Energy and the Environment